dmauser/azure-virtualwan/inter-region-azfw/README.md

 - Each VNET (except 2 and 4) has a Linux VM accessible from SSH (need to adjust NSG to allow access) or serial console.
 - All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap, curl.
     - For connectivity tests, you can use curl <"Destnation IP"> and the output should be the VM name.
+- There's UDRs associated to the indirect spoke VNETs 5, 6, 7, 8 with default route 0/0 to their respective Azure Firewall spoke.
+- Virtual WAN hubs have routes to Azure Firewall spokes using summaries routes (10.2.0.0/16 -> Spoke2conn, 10.4.0.0/16 -> Spoke2conn)
+- Spoke2conn and Spoke4conn have specific routes 10.2.1.0/24 and 10.2.2.0/24 next hop to spoke 2 Azure Firewall IP and 10.4.1.0/24 and 10.4.2.0/24 next hop to spoke 4 Azure Firewall IP.
 - The outcome of the lab will be full transit between all ends (all VMs can reach each other).

 ### Deploy this solution